zachwill/flask_heroku/README.md

     $ heroku create --stack cedar
     $ git push heroku master

+Finally, we can scale the web process and make sure the application is up and running.

+    $ heroku scale web=1
+    $ heroku ps

-This should return a URL, and you can then view your application in your web browser of choice.
+To get the name of your application -- and view it in your web browser (at `my-app-name.heroku.com`) -- run the following:

+    $ heroku apps

 And, to deactivate `virtualenv` (once you've finished coding), you simply run the following command: